 Whenever behaviour is driven by external motivation, it is not sustainable.
 Take away the reward, or remove the risk of punishment and the unwanted behaviour will return.
-If the person is not behaving from the intrinsic desire to do so, then it is most likely that they will return to behaviour that is in service of their needs as soon as the threat or coersion is removed.
+If the person is not behaving from the intrinsic desire to do so, then it is most likely that they will return to a behaviour that is in service of their needs as soon as the threat or coercion is removed.

 When using punishment to get what you want, you also run the risk of rebellion.
-We see this all to often in children of all ages when they refuse to do what has been demanded of them.
+We see this all too often in children of all ages when they refuse to do what has been demanded of them.
 Nobody wants to be told what to do.
 We all have a need for autonomy (to choose how we would like to spend our time), children included.

 The question I like to ask myself is “why do I want the people around me to do what they do?”.
-I love it when my nine year old daughter behaves in ways that contribute to my wellbeing, and my sense of interdependence, and yet I don’t want her motivation to be her fear of punishment or her desire for rewards.
-I want her to behave from intrinsic motivation, because she can see how it is fulfilling for her to do what she is doing rather than her wanting to contribute by being forced or coerced to do so.
+I love it when my nine-year-old daughter behaves in ways that contribute to my wellbeing, and my sense of interdependence, and yet I don’t want her motivation to be her fear of punishment or her desire for rewards.
+I want her to behave from intrinsic motivation because she can see how it is fulfilling for her to do what she is doing rather than her wanting to contribute by being forced or coerced to do so.
 This may sound impossible or even idealistic, and yet there are real working examples of schools and families that co-exist without anyone being forced or manipulated into doing things.

 I often get asked the question ”How do I get my child to do what I want from their own intrinsic motivation?”

 Because we live in a society based on the system of punishment and reward, it is sometimes easier said than done.
 If I don’t do as I am told, then I run the risk of a fine, prison, losing my job, or a court case against me.
-If I do what I am told then I get the reward of a pay-check, a raise and even a promotion.
+If I do what I am told then I get the reward of a paycheck, a raise and even a promotion.
 I believe that this leads to us living in a way that is disconnected from ourselves as we try to perform for a world that is demanding more and more.
 We have forgotten how to connect to what we are needing and how to live in service of life rather than in service of what is expected of us.
-Life becomes a struggle to get as many rewards as possible and avoid punishment and this is very costly for realtionships and connection.
+Life becomes a struggle to get as many rewards as possible and avoid punishment and this is very costly for relationships and connection.